 Sassafras River, or the Wicomiss and/or Ozinie people on the Chester River.
 These two tribes might have been adopted into Nanticoke communities.
 Likewise, the Massawomecks -- possibly an Iroquoian tribe living between Lakes Ontario and Erie; possibly a loose confederation of tribes based in present-day Maryland, West Virginia, Pennsylvania, and Ohio -- disappear from the written record after 1634.
 Still other tribes' populations were decimated through genocide.
 Often, survivors were adopted into related or neighboring tribes.
 For example, the Mattapanient of present-day Charles and Prince George's Counties were adopted into the Patuxent of present-day Calvert, Prince George's, and Anne Arundel Counties in the mid-1600s.
-In turn, the Patuxent were adopted into the Choptico of present-day St. Mary's County during the 1690s, and the Choptico were adopted into the Piscataway in the early 1700s.
+In turn, the Patuxent were adopted into the Piscataway in the early 1700s.